nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

+For more details on the new architecture you can visit this [pull request.](https://github.com/AY2021S1-CS2103T-W17-3/tp/pull/39).
+TODO: should I copy paste the details into to the DG? or leave as link

 ### Model component